 When smart women meet a partner, they aren’t wooed by good looks and the smooth talk, after all those come a dime a dozen.
 These women are looking at how their potential partners spend money.
 Does he have an emergency fund?
 Is he current on their monthly bills such as the car payment and rent/mortgage?
 Does he spend more than he earns?
+Does he put money aside in his savings account?
 They’re listening keenly to understand how their potential mates relate to money.
 Is it a tool?
 Is it a crutch?
 They know the difference and conduct business accordingly.
 Should the potential mate fall into the category of the above mentioned then it’s time to say good-bye.
 After all, who wants a man who isn’t interested in learning how to manage his money effectively?
 They are in it for the long haul, not a few cheap dates.

 Motivated by money to create the life they want

 Smart women are up to date on the latest issues in personal finance.
 They understand rate chasing, investing for the long haul and understand that while they may have substantial savings, practice and embrace frugality.
 They look for similar if not the same qualities in their potential mates.
 Smart women want to be able to relate not only on a romantic level, but also on issues regarding personal finance.

 Who wants a man with no financial plan in place?
 I certainly don’t.
 Where does he see himself in 2 years?
 5 years?
 10 years?
 Is he thinking long or short term?
 That answer will determine the course of the relationship.
 Ideally he should be able to think past next month’s car payment and project how much he will have in his savings account by year’s end.
 This an expectation for smart women, not a hope or a dream, but something they demand and require in a potential mate.